Grinsel/stnh_techtree_interactive/README.md

 - **Species Filter**: Filter technologies by species.
 - **Tier-Level Filter**: Filter the tree to show only technologies of specific tiers.
 - **Area Filter**: Filter by technology area (Physics, Society, Engineering).
-- **Info Panel**: A detailed, draggable panel for clicked technologies with descriptions that go beyond the simple tooltip.
+- **Tech Details Panel**: A details tab in the sidebar for clicked technologies with richer information than the tooltip.
 - **Shareable Links**: Generate a unique URL that saves your current filters, layout, and focused technology or even a calculated path to share your exact view.
 - **History Navigation**: Use back and forward buttons to navigate through your viewing history, similar to a web browser.
 - **Path & Dependency Analysis**: Right-click to select a start and end technology, then render the direct path or all prerequisites in a separate, focused view.